-French countertenor Philippe Jaroussky sings “Alto Giove”, Acis’s aria from Nicola Porpora’s “Polifemo”, an opera seria in three-acts.
-Venice Baroque Orchestra conducted by Andrea Marcon, at The Royal Opera of Versailles, 2012, Broadcast by Mezzo TV.
+Accompanied by the Venice Baroque Orchestra, French countertenor Philippe Jaroussky sings “Alto Giove”, Acis’s aria from Nicola Porpora’s “Polifemo”, an opera seria in three acts.
+Conductor and harpsichord: Andrea Marcon.
+Recorded at The Royal Opera of Versailles in 2012.

 Alto Giove, è tua grazia, è tuo vanto